Mount Hagen: Transport

 From time to time, the combination of altitude, midday temperatures and runway length restrict takeoff weights for domestic flights out of Mount Hagen.

 Mount Hagen is connected via the Highlands Highway to the city of Lae and other provincial capitals such as Madang, Goroka, Wabag, Mendi and Kundiawa.
 The road between Mount Hagen and all these centres is theoretically sealed, although frequent landslides and general deterioration can lead to parts of the road becoming unsealed or rough.

 Travel from Mt Hagen along the Highlands Highway by using the popular PMV buses which operate as taxis or hire a car from the numerous hire car companies within Mt Hagen.
 Because of the difficult road conditions of the Highlands Highway, it is advisable to use four-wheel drive cars.

 Climate

-Mount Hagen has a elevation-moderated tropical rainforest climate (Köppen climate classification: Af).
+Mount Hagen has a subtropical highland climate (Köppen climate classification: Cfb).